mkdecisiondev/devdocs/aws/lambda-with-other-services/send-sms-code-with-sns/send-sms-code-with-sns.md

 ### By Tim Petrone

 AWS SNS is a cloud based web service that allows you to send and recieve SMS messages to individual or multiple devices.
-You can send text messages to mobile phones or SMS-enabled deivces. (e.g. Amazon Kindle) In this documentation, you will learn how to send a text message to an individual mobile phone with an auto generated verification code as the message.
+You can send text messages to mobile phones or SMS-enabled devices. (e.g. Amazon Kindle) In this documentation, you will learn how to send a text message to an individual mobile phone with an auto generated verification code as the message.

 To start, create a lambda function and require the AWS software development kit at the top like so: